adbar/trafilatura/docs/tutorial-epsilla.rst

 Setup Epsilla
 ------------------------------------------------

-In this tutorial, we will run an Epsilla databse server.
-You can start one locally with a `Docker <https://docs.docker.com/get-started/>`_ image.
+In this tutorial, we will need an Epsilla database server.
+There are two ways to get one: use the free cloud version or start one locally.

+Epsilla has a `cloud version <https://cloud.epsilla.com//?ref=trafilatura>`_ with a free tier.
+You can sign up and get a server running in a few steps.

+Alternatively, you can start one locally with a `Docker <https://docs.docker.com/get-started/>`_ image.

 .. code-block:: bash